stevekrouse/cycle/README.md

    - bootstrap bindings
    - package manager imports

+6) Simple made easy
+   - pass by value (no pass by ref)
+   - scaffolding and autocoding for simple concepts that need boilerplate > behind the scenes magic

 ## Goals

-Current Branch Experiment: add events into elements as their children
+^ Current Branch Experiment: add events into elements as their children

-^ next thing: add sub todos for each goal here, and maybe add more goals

 1) save Cycle projects
    * option 1: local storage